segmentio/segment-docs/src/connections/destinations/catalog/tv-squared/index.md

 title: Innovid Destination
 id: 54521fdb25e721e32a72eefc
 ---
 [Innovid](https://www.innovid.com/) enables you to pull same-day TV performance analytics so you can manage TV spend, and create data-driven TV media plans based on network, days, programs, and genres.
-Our Innovid Destination is open-source.
-You can browse the code [in GitHub](https://github.com/segmentio/analytics.js-integrations/tree/master/integrations/tvsquared).

 ## Getting Started